Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 - **Proficiency in [Fishing Supplies]:** You can reroll a number of dice up to your Wisdom modifier.
 - **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice up to your Wisdom or Intelligence modifier.
-- **Proficiency in both [Fishing Supplies] and either Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice equal to your Wisdom or Intelligence modifier plus your proficiency bonus.
+- **Proficiency in both [Fishing Supplies] and either Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice equal to your Wisdom or Intelligence modifier plus your Proficiency Bonus.

 You can reroll the same die more than once.
 After rerolling, keep each final die result.